floooh/fips/webpage/content/docs/cmakeguide.md

 a warning if the toplevel CMakeLists.txt file doesn't contain a verbatim project() statement.

-#### fips\_finish()

-Must be called in the root CMakeLists.txt file after any other fips macros and does any work that must happen once after each cmake run.
-Currently this is macro does nothing.

-Use the fips\_project() macro instead of cmake's builtin project() macro

 #### fips\_ide\_group(name)

 Start a new project explorer folder in an IDE.
 This can be used to